Chapter 13 Bankruptcy FAQs

 Secured debts (your mortgages) must be repaid in full, but CH 13 enables you to cure the defaults (reinstate the loans) over 36 months (or up to 60 months with creditor consent and court approval).
 You also have the ability to eliminate junior liens from your real property (your mortgages) under certain circumstances and restructure mortgage and other payments.

-What Are Some Disadvantages to Filing for Chapter 13 Bankruptcy?
+What Are the Disadvantages to Filing for Chapter 13 Bankruptcy?

 If you miss any payments at all that are due under your Plan, your case will be dismissed by the Court.
 Also, generally speaking, a CH 13 case is a bit more expensive to file than a CH 7 case — sometimes running $1,000 to $1,500 more in filing fees than a Chapter 7 bankruptcy filing.